 Migrating to Bazel

-We'll start this course by discussing the human side of effectively migrating from a legacy build setup to Bazel.
-We find this is the hardest part of using Bazel.
+Now that we've learned the hard technical concepts, we'll switch gears and begin discussing the human side of effectively migrating from a legacy build setup to Bazel.

 By the end of this section, you'll have a high-level sense for sequencing a migration that's less disruptive and risky, and gives early benefits.

 Want help with your Bazel migration effort?
-We offer consulting and support services at https://aspect.dev.
+We offer consulting and support services at https://aspect.build/services.

 Incubate net promoters